Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Results

 \section{Results}

 We find no evidence for a spatially extended $\gamma$-ray signal in any of the seven galaxy clusters listed in Table~\ref{tab:clusters}.
+We note that, however, when fitting dark matter annihilation spectra to the observed flux limits, several clusters show modest statistical preferences for DM models over background-only scenarios (see Appendix~\ref{sec:fermi-results} for detailed individual cluster analysis).
 Thus, we place upper limits on the dark matter annihilation cross section using 15 years of \emph{Fermi}-LAT data.

 The Virgo cluster, unsurprisingly, provides the strongest constraints among our targets, primarily due to its large annihilation $J$-factor (Fig.~\ref{fig:cluster-J}).
 Figure~\ref{fig:comparison} compares our Virgo limits for the $b\bar{b}$ annihilation channel to other relevant benchmarks, showing that we rule out dark matter masses below $\sim$200~GeV at a 95\% CL.
 Below $\sim$1~TeV, our Virgo limit is stronger by about an order of magnitude compared to the stacking of dwarf spheroidal galaxies, while at higher masses (up to $\sim$10~TeV) it remains competitive \cite{McDaniel:2023bju}.
-Finally, our annihilation limits are about an order of magnitude more stringent than previous limits from galaxy clusters \cite{DiMauro:2023qat} and the broader large-scale structure \cite{Bartlett:2022ztj}, which relied on conventional subhalo models that did not account for prompt cusps.
+Finally, our annihilation limits are about an order of magnitude more stringent than previous limits from galaxy clusters \cite{DiMauro:2023qat, Manna:2024dna} and the broader large-scale structure \cite{Bartlett:2022ztj}, which relied on conventional subhalo models that did not account for prompt cusps.

 Figure~\ref{fig:ul_clusters} shows our results for annihilation into $b\bar{b}$, $\tau^+\tau^-$ and $W^+W^-$.
 Besides Virgo, our sample includes Centaurus, NGC~4636, M~49, Fornax (NGC~1339), Hydra, and Coma.
 For the $b\bar{b}$ channel, our limits exclude the thermal relic cross section for dark matter in the $\sim$20--200~GeV mass range.
 At higher masses, we observe the sensitivity fall-off characteristic of $\gamma$-ray searches, where the decreasing photon statistics weaken the constraints above a few hundred GeV.
 Finally, although these clusters have lower $J$-factors (Fig.~\ref{fig:cluster-J}), their smaller spatial extension leads to upper limits that are within an order of magnitude of the Virgo constraints.
 This strengthens our conclusion by showing that any issue with Virgo (\textit{e.g.}, a complex merger history) does not strongly affect our results.